chris-schwartz/carnd_vehicle_detection/README.md

 # Training The Classifier

 After all the features are extracted, the next step is to train a classifier.
-The `SupportVectorClassifier` class in *detection_components.py* is used by the pipeline to handle training and providing predictions.
-This class uses the Linear SVC classifier from sklearn.
-After some intial testing, it was clear that the Linear SVC classifier was able to acheive good accuracy in a very small amount of time.
+The `SupportVectorClassifier` class in *detection_components.py* is used by the pipeline to handle training and provide predictions.
+This class uses the Linear SVC classifier from scikit-learn.

+After intial testing, it was clear that the Linear SVC classifier was able to acheive good accuracy in a very small amount of time.

 The `SupportVectorClassifier` normalizes all features using scikit-learn's `StandardScaler` class.
 After normalizing and combining the vehicle and non vehicle features the order of feature vector is randomly shuffled.

 Using the extracted features described earlier with the Linear SVC classifier consistently produced > 99% accuracy with 25% of the features being witheld from the training set for validation.

 The code to train the pipeline with 25% of the training data withheld for validation is shown below.
-The resulting accuracy score is shown as well.
+The  training time and resulting accuracy score is shown as well.

 ```python
 pipeline.train_classifier(test_size=0.25)